25 Species of Animals in Cancun: Discover Mexico Wildlife

 2. Iguana

-I mentioned Cancun lizards sunning on rocks earlier, but I didn’t mention that you get to see one of North America’s largest lizard species in Cancun — iguanas!
+I mentioned Cancun lizards sunning on rocks earlier, but I didn’t say that you get to see one of North America’s largest lizard species in Cancun — iguanas!
 They’re a genus of herbivorous lizards native to tropical areas of Mexico and Central America.
+Iguanas are a common animal in Mexico.

-Reaching up to 5 feet long, these distinctive lizards have a row of spines running from head to tail.
+These distinctive lizards, reaching up to 5 feet long, have a row of spines running from head to tail.
 These fascinating creatures can be seen basking on rocks, scampering across roads, or weaving through tree branches.

-The black iguana is one of the most common types of iguanas that can be seen in Cancun, especially the El Rey Ruins, but basically in almost all the archeological sites.
+The black iguana is one of the most common types of iguanas in Cancun, especially the El Rey Ruins, but basically in almost all the archeological sites.

-Although iguanas may seem intimidating due to their size, they are actually quite harmless and tame.
+Although iguanas may seem intimidating due to their size, they are quite harmless and tame.

-Just don’t touch them, as they can bite and hurt you if you bother them.
+Don’t touch them; they can bite and hurt you if you bother them.

 3. Flamingos

-An iconic sight in Mexico are the pink flamingos.
-These exotic creatures are a beloved part of Mexican culture and spotting them makes for an unforgettable experience.
+An iconic sight in Mexico is the pink flamingo.
+These exotic creatures are a beloved part of Mexican culture, and spotting them makes for an unforgettable experience.
 Fortunately, there are plenty of places where you can catch a glimpse of these magnificent birds while visiting Cancun.

 Where to see flamingos in Mexico